-What does that mean anyway?
-“BE the resolution”?
-It can certainly mean the obvious.
-A cliché type of saying that we put together to imply that you should take advantage of the growing number of fitness enthusiasts that naturally spring up this time of year.
+What does “BE the resolution” really mean?
+It can certainly mean the obvious: A cliché type of saying we use to imply that you should take advantage of the growing number of fitness enthusiasts that naturally spring up this time of year.
 And, for business’ sake, I hope that we’ve helped you to better capture the opportunities ahead of you – to challenge yourself with goals that are S.M.A.R.T. in the New Year.

 Focus on people